 Tile Installation is all about surface preparation and layout.
 Although fairly easy to do as a home project, our clients typically hire us for substantially large jobs or in times where they are too busy to do it themselves.
 Once surface has been prepped and layout has been complete, the next step is to settle the tiles.
 Remember you have to work top to bottom so ceiling tiles before walls and walls before floors.
 But when doing countertops and backsplashes is backwards first countertops than backspashes.

-Plast-All offers various services in Tiling although he typically focus on Wall tiling we do offer:
+Plast-All offers various services in Tiling although We typically focus on Wall tiling, we do offer:

 - Counter top tiling